Howard MacDonald: Political career

 MacDonald ran for a seat in the Alberta Legislature in the 1944 Alberta general election.
 He ran as an Independent candidate under the unity movement of opposition parties opposed to the Social Credit government.
 He placed fifth in the first count but when vote transfers under the Single Transferable Voting system in use he finished fourth, winning a seat in the 17th vote count.

 MacDonald ran for re-election in the 1948 Alberta general election.
 He came in third in the first count, but without quota of votes needed to be elected under the Single Transferable Voting system in use, but eventually won enough votes to be elected.
 He was the only Unity Movement Independent MLA left.

 He crossed the floor and joined the Social Credit government on March 1, 1952.
-His reason for crossing, was that in his belief Social Credit was the party was the best private enterprise government in Canada.
+His reason for crossing was due to his belief that the Social Credit Party formed the best private enterprise government in Canada.
 His departure marked the official end to the unity movement.

 MacDonald ran for re-election in the 1952 Alberta general election as a Social Credit candidate.
 He was re-elected taking the second seat of Calgary's six seats in that election.

 MacDonald ran for a fourth term in the 1955 Alberta general election but was defeated.
 He finished seventh place just short of the last seat.

 He died five years later at the age of 75.